CarsonMcKinstry/pwa-notes/README.md

 ## But why?

 The world is moving toward the web, for better or worse.
-To keep up with this shift, companies have been creating web applications, as opposed to native applications. <!-- need to come up with some examples --> PWAs make this possible.
+To keep up with this shift, companies have been creating web applications, as opposed to native applications. <!-- TODO: need to come up with some examples --> PWAs make this possible.
 With the inclusion of a web manifest, some of the normal features you would expect from a native mobile app are possible in a PWA*.
 Your app can go fullscreen, it will for the most part, work offline, and you can even send your users push notifications.
 You also have access to a multitude of sensors and features that the device comes equipped with.

 Having a native, or native-like, application can increase your adoption rate.
 Google gives an example of [AliExpress](https://developers.google.com/web/showcase/2016/aliexpress), who saw